 With ‘in-person’ viewings posing a COVID-19 risk, many landlords are now relying on the power of photography and virtual viewings to seal the deal with potential tenants.

 Back in March 2020, the initial shock of the COVID-19 certainly caused some disruption in the rental market: tenant demand fell by 57%, and the number of new properties becoming available dropped significantly (Zoopla).

-Nonetheless, despite this dramatic decline, activity in the property sector has continued, and we’re beginning to see a rise in tenant enquiries.
+Nonetheless, despite this dramatic decline, activity in the property sector has continued, and tenant enquiries are coming in.